M.E.T.A. Counseling Clinic

 Integration of new beliefs, attitudes and skills occurs over time and with practice and support.
 Even after a session is over, you will continue to work on change internally, and, hopefully, externally.
 You may find yourself in various moods, pleasant or not; you might have more or less energy; you might have particularly vivid dreams; you might feel peaceful, agitated, numb, excited, or tired.
 All kinds of experiences may present themselves as your inner self makes adjustments and integrates the new options you are creating and discovering.
 The more you also consciously align with this inner unfolding process, the more the growth you want can happen.
 Since change and growth take time, it can help to be patient with the process and remember that you deserve compassion and gentleness as you explore and re-create yourself.

-Donna also directly supervises the M.E.T.A.
+At the Clinic, Donna provides individual weekly supervision for four of the M.E.T.A.
 Counseling Clinic interns.
-This means she meets weekly with them individually, and as a group.
+She also offers weekly group supervision, seeing four interns one week, and four the next, allowing her to see all eight interns twice a month.
 These meetings involve exploration of THEIR processes as they develop professionally.
 This can include discussion of client needs, concerns, appropriate interventions, and other topics related to providing the best counseling services possible.
 All things discussed in these meetings are strictly confidential and will be not shared outside of the meetings (unless there is a clear harm related need).
-As the Clinic supervisor, Donna supports each intern’s development and strives to ensure all clients experience care, empowerment and help.
+As a clinical supervisor, Donna supports each intern’s development in service of ensuring all clients experience care, empowerment and help.